-On July 29, 2013, we closed an IPO of our common stock, which resulted in net proceeds of approximately \$111.1 million after deducting underwriting discounts, commissions, and estimated expenses payable by us.
+On July 29, 2013, we closed an IPO of our common stock, which resulted in net proceeds of \$111.0 million after deducting underwriting discounts, commissions, and expenses payable by us.
 Additionally, an affiliate of Celgene purchased shares of common stock in a separate private placement concurrent with the completion of the offering for aggregate proceeds of \$12.8 million.

-Since our inception, and through June 30, 2013, we have raised an aggregate of approximately \$261.2 million to fund our operations, of which approximately \$141.2 million was through upfront and extension payments related to our collaboration agreement with Celgene, and approximately \$120.0 million was from the issuance of preferred stock.
-As of June 30, 2013, we had \$99.3 million in cash, cash equivalents and marketable securities.
+Since our inception, and through September 30, 2013, we have raised an aggregate of approximately \$385.0 million to fund our operations, of which approximately \$141.2 million was through upfront and extension payments related to our collaboration agreement with Celgene, approximately \$120.0 million was from the issuance of preferred stock, \$111.0 million was received from the IPO, after deducting underwriting discounts, commissions, and expenses and approximately \$12.8 million was received from the concurrent private placement of common stock to an affiliate of Celgene.
+As of September 30, 2013, we had \$208.4 million in cash, cash equivalents and marketable securities.